mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-15-Group-Policy-Security-Baselines-for-Workstations-and-Servers/README.md

 Monroe Redstone Technology Group needs a consistent way to apply baseline security settings to domain-joined systems.

-Without role-based Group Policy baselines, workstations and servers may rely on manual configuration, leading to inconsistent settings, configuration drift, weak auditing, and unnecessary endpoint exposure.
+Without role-based Group Policy baselines, workstations and servers may rely on manual configuration.
+That can lead to inconsistent settings, configuration drift, weak auditing, and unnecessary endpoint exposure.

 This lab addresses the need to: